lexicalunit/spellbot/CONTRIBUTING.md

 ## Deployment Process

-There are two different deployable components included in this repository:

-- SpellBot - The Discord bot itself.
-- SpellDash - The frontend administrative service for SpellBot.

-Below is a script for deploying each of these services to Heroku.
-First set `APP` to the name of your Heroku application.
-Then choose the component you want to deploy by selecting its corresponding Dockerfile.
+Below is a script for deploying SpellBot to Heroku.
+You can also use the `publish.sh` script included in this repository rather than running these manually.

 ```shell
 # You have to be logged into the Heroku container registry